What is the difference between PayPal Token and PayPal Payment Page?

 When you have set up the Payment Provider, it is recommended that you do a test payment to make sure everything works as expected.

 Here is an example of how PayPal payment page will look in your booking engine.
-You customer will select "Pay Now" and be transferred to a secure payment page with PayPal where he/she completes his/her payment:
+You customer will select "Pay Now" and be transferred to a secure payment page with PayPal where he/she completes his/her payment.

 You need to activate the payment provider on your Booking Channel (your online sales channel).

 Your Booking Channel delivers bookings and payments made on your website into Bókun.
-You can sign up for more than one payment providers, hence why you need to select the correct one.
+You can sign up for more than one payment providers, which is why you need to select the correct one.
 You can for example use one payment provider for your European market, and another one for your US market.

 Click on the gear icon in the top right corner of the screen and select "Booking Channels" from the side menu.

 Select the booking channel you want to use PayPal for.
 Most likely your website booking channel.

 Select PayPal as the payment provider for this booking channel from the drop-down menu, make sure the currency you select here matches the currency that you selected in your PayPal contract and hit "Save."

 Now you are set and ready to accept payments on your website.